 This small town park has a number of features with a fenced play area, grass landscaped areas, formal annual bedding display, skateboard facilities [with larger facilities for "Skateboarders"] in the adjacent Hagley Fields site, the site also contains the very popular pets corner.

 The site is dominated by the pool in the centre of the park,it's "Horseshoe" shaped island and the mix of newly planted trees and mature trees offering a landscape feature to the local community and visitors to the site.

 The park is constrained by the private properties and roads on Crossley Stone, Elmore Lane and the main Western Springs Road [A51] on the remaining boundary.
 There are access gates in to the park located on Crossley Stone and Elmore Road with the remaining gates accessed of the Western Springs Road.

 The components of the site are Park 1.405 hec.
 Lake 0,5578 hec and the island is 0.0842 hec.

-The Pets Corner on the site is extremely popular with the community and visitors to the park, it has four separated sections, section two has Canaries, Zebra, and Bengalese Finches and two female quails, in section three there are Budgies and a male Quail, and in the last section we have and Guinea pigs.
+The Pets Corner on the site is extremely popular with the community and visitors to the park, it has four separated sections.
+The first section will be used as a classroom for education sessions all year round.
+Section two has Canaries, Zebra, and Bengalese Finches and two female quails.
+In section three there are Budgies and a male Quail, and in the last section we have and Guinea pigs.
 Pets Corner is currently undergoing maintenance, and we are hoping to welcome new animals after the work has been completed.